fplewniak/pyDetecDiv/README.md

 Then install the missing library (for example, libxcb-cursor0 on a Ubuntu 22.04 installation):
 `sudo apt install libxcb-cursor0`

-### Easy installation (Linux)
-The easiest way to install pyDetecDiv on a Linux box is to download the [pydetecdiv-0.3.0-linux64.tar.gz](https://github.com/fplewniak/pyDetecDiv/releases/download/v0.2.0/pydetecdiv-0.2.0-linux64.tar.gz).
-Then unpack it in a place of your choice and run the pydetecdiv executable you will find in the pydetecdiv directory.
-For a more convenient usage, you may place a link or a copy of the executable in your favourite PATH directory.

-Support for easy installation on other operating systems will also be available in the future.

 ### Installation from source distribution
 It is recommended to install pyDetecDiv in a conda environment (miniconda) to avoid conflicts.